Bookmarker

 Can I save images from websites that block right-click?

-Canvas handles the standard web image formats: JPG, PNG, WebP, and GIF.
-When you save an image from a website, it's uploaded in its original format to Cloudflare Images.
-The AI analysis works on all supported formats.
+Bookmarker handles the standard image formats: JPG, PNG, WebP, and GIF.
+Each image is stored locally on your Mac in its original format, and the on-device AI analysis works on all of them.

 Can I search my saved images by color or visual style?

-Yes, because the AI generates descriptive tags that include visual attributes.
+Yes, because the AI generates descriptive tags that include visual attributes and pulls a color palette from each image.
 If you search for "dark moody photography" or "pastel gradient," the AI-generated descriptions will match images with those visual qualities.
 The search isn't based on pixel-level color analysis, but the natural language descriptions are detailed enough to capture style, mood, and color information.

 Is there a limit to how many images the AI can analyze?

-Every image saved to Canvas gets AI analysis automatically on both free and paid plans.
-There's no separate limit for AI processing.
-The analysis runs in the background after upload, so you might see a brief delay before tags appear on newly saved images, but it typically completes within a few seconds.
+No. Every image you add gets AI analysis automatically, with no cap and no extra cost — the on-device model runs on your own Mac.
+The analysis runs in the background after you add the image, so you might see a brief delay before tags appear, but it typically completes within a few seconds.